istio/tools/perf/stability/README.md

 Important metrics: Success rate, Latency, CPU/Memory of Istiod and Proxies

-These are the steps we can take:
+Normally the test would be running for at least 48h and here are the steps that we can check intermittently during the test and after 48h:

 1. Check the control plane and workload basic status